scaffold-eth/eth-ui/docs/api-typedocs/modules/EthersContext.md

 #### Summary
 This Hook provides you with access to the current Ethers Provider Context.
-This provider would be the one selected by using {@link EthersModalConnector} and Web3Modal
+This provider would be the one selected by using [EthersModalConnector](../classes/EthersContext.EthersModalConnector.md) and Web3Modal

 #### Features
 Gives you access to consistent interface to get the current provider information [EthersModalConnector](../classes/EthersContext.EthersModalConnector.md)